chpc-tech-eval/chpc25-scc-nationals/HemePure/README.md

 ## Analysis of Results

-Use the provided `hemeXtract` tool to convert the compressed output data files, into a human readable format compatible with [ParaView](https://www.paraview.org/).
+Use the tool provided with the HemePure GitHub repository `hemeXtract`, convert the compressed output data files, into a human readable format compatible with [ParaView](https://www.paraview.org/).

 ```
 # make the tool executable